wkusnierczyk/playlists/playlists/the-rainbow.md

 A quiet storm of a breakup song.
 The lyrics are direct and devastating: "You may be blue / But you dark my day / Throw shadows my way / Break my mind / While you say / That you've been treating me kind / Who are you foolin'?"
 The path through the relationship is visceral — "My time with you / Beat a thorn-filled path / Blood filled where we passed through / Blood red with wrath."
 And then the farewell: "You're gonna wake one day / To find me gone / And there won't be nothing but goodbye."
 Note that "find me gone" is also the album's title — the song is the album's thesis statement.

-Vetiver is the long-running project of San Francisco's Andy Cabic, who crafts "nuanced, understated songs that reward careful listening, building a rich duality; a space where sunshine is only a chord away from melancholy."
-Part of the "freak folk" scene alongside Devendra Banhart and Joanna Newsom, Cabic's sensibility is quieter and more self-effacing.
-Producer Thom Monahan later created a Neighbors remix of this track, turning it into an eight-minute drone compared to Sonic Boom's Spectrum.
-Hope Sandoval — whose "The Spoils" appears elsewhere in this playlist — has also collaborated with Vetiver, drawing another thread between seemingly distant points on the map.

 ## Artists
 <sub>[↑↑ TOC](#table-of-contents) · [← Songs](#songs) · [↓ Air](#air) · [Albums →](#albums)</sub>